Table of Contents

 1. Think Consumer-First

 A major difference that separates omnichannel and multichannel marketing is the fact that omnichannel prioritizes the customer.
-The first step to omnichannel success lays in evaluating the customer journey.
+The first step to omnichannel success is achieved by first evaluating the customer journey.

 Take a look at every touchpoint a buyer comes across before becoming your customer.
 Do these touchpoints provide a consistent customer experience?
 If not, you’ll need to gather the necessary departments to make this change.
 Each department should be aligned with a customer-first focus and work to facilitate engaging customer experiences.